Lesbian: Latin America

-Lesbian consciousness became more visible in Nicaragua in 1986, when the Sandinista National Liberation Front expelled gay men and lesbians from its midst.
+In Nicaragua in 1986, the Sandinista National Liberation Front expelled gay men and lesbians from its midst.
 State persecution prevented the formation of associations until AIDS became a concern, when educational efforts forced sexual minorities to band together.
 The first lesbian organization was Nosotras, founded in 1989.
-An effort to promote visibility from 1991 to 1992 provoked the government to declare homosexuality illegal in 1994, effectively ending the movement, until 2004, when Grupo Safo – Grupo de Mujeres Lesbianas de Nicaragua was created, four years before homosexuality became legal again.
+An effort to promote visibility from 1991 to 1992 provoked the government to declare homosexuality illegal in 1994, effectively ending the movement until 2004, when Grupo Safo – Grupo de Mujeres Lesbianas de Nicaragua was created, four years before homosexuality became legal again.